pelauimagineering/write/content/about.md

 title: "About"
 ---

-Pelau is a platform for writing about policy, cycling, and technology.
+Pelau is a platform for writing about travel, public policy, motorcycling, and technology.

 ## Contact